-Instead of focusing purely on things from Florence (but let’s get real, most things I pick are probably from there by proxy of just my knowledge) I wanted to do a more concise selection of items that I know anyone who appreciates Italy will appreciate.
+Instead of focusing purely on things from Florence (but let’s get real, most things I pick are probably from there by proxy of my knowledge), this is a more concise selection of items that I know anyone who appreciates Italy will appreciate.

 For the Person That Appreciates Gifts for the Home